Dforgeek/Dforgeek/README.md

 - 👋 Hi, I’m @Dforgeek
-- 👀 I’m interested in ML
+- 👀 I'm trying to find myself in programming, but:
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me 1812stepanovsky@gmail.com